Product School

 Product management is about the hands-on work of managing a product's lifecycle — defining the Product Roadmap, assessing Product Experience, coordinating with teams, ensuring Product-led Growth, and ensuring that the product meets its KPIs and OKRs.
 Product managers focus on the day-to-day execution, working closely with engineering, design, and marketing to bring the product to life.

-Product leadership, on the other hand, is broader and more strategic.
-Product leaders, like the CPO or VP of Product, set the overall vision and strategy for the Product Mix.
 They guide the direction and manage multiple products, align them with the company's goals, and make high-level decisions that impact the entire organization.
 While product managers focus on individual products, product leaders oversee the big picture.
-They ensure that all efforts work together to drive business success.
+They ensure that all efforts work together to drive tangible outcomes and collective business success.
+As Francois Ajenstat, a Chief Product Officer at Amplitude, puts it on the Product Podcast:

 Despite these differences, there’s overlap.
 Product leaders often start as product managers, and they still need to understand the details of product management.
 Both roles require strong communication, a deep understanding of customer needs, and the ability to align cross-functional teams.